JakubGrobelny/mario-clone/README.md

 ### Editor

 - Move the camera by moving the mouse cursor to the edge of the window.
 Press shift for faster movement.
 - Place blocks with `left mouse button`, delete them with `right mouse button`.
 Copy the block into the selection by clicking the `mouse scroll button`.
+Hold `Ctrl` key to be able to insert blocks by holding the mouse button.
 - Switch level layers with the `TAB` key.
 - Scroll through the avaliable blocks using the `mouse scroll`.